jetho22/movienight/README.md

 git push
 ```

-You should now see the changes reflected on the remote DAM branch.
-To push directly to the remote DAM branch from your feature branch, you can do the following:
+You should now see the changes reflected on the remote branch.
+To push directly to main branch from your feature branch, you can do the following:
 ```
 git add .
 git commit -m "fancy message"